-Deutsche Bank Securities Inc. ("DBSI") was a defendant in several putative class actions alleging violations of U.S. antitrust law, the U.S. Commodity Exchange Act and common law related to the alleged manipulation of the U.S. Treasury securities market.
+Deutsche Bank Securities Inc. ("DBSI"), Deutsche Bank's primary U.S. broker-dealer subsidiary, was a defendant in several putative class actions alleging violations of U.S. antitrust law, the U.S. Commodity Exchange Act and common law related to the alleged manipulation of the U.S. Treasury securities market.
 These cases have been consolidated in the Southern District of New York.
 On 16 November 2017, plaintiffs filed a consolidated amended complaint, which did not name DBSI as a defendant.
-On 11 December 2017, the court dismissed DBSI from the class action without prejudice.
+On 11 DecemberSDNY.
+In 2017, the court dismissed DBSI from the class action without prejudice.
 On 31 March 2021, the court granted the defendants' motion to dismiss.
 On 14 May 2021, the plaintiffs filed a second amended complaint, which also did not name DBSI as a defendant.
-Defendants filed a motion to dismiss this second amended complaint, which was granted on 31 March 2022.
-The plaintiffs filed a notice of appeal on 28 April 2022.
+Defendants filed a motion to dismiss thisa second amended complaint, which also did not name DBSI as a defendant.
+Defendants filed a motion to dismiss thisa second amended complaint, which also did not name DBSI as a defendant.